Portsmouth Square: Today

 Portsmouth Square is known as the "Heart" or "Living Room" of Chinatown.
 Residents of the neighborhood play games, practice tai chi, and socialize in the park.

 It was also home for a large number of homeless people.
 San Francisco Board of Supervisors President Aaron Peskin, who represented the area surrounding the park, and Mayor Gavin Newsom have criticized the Department of Recreation and Parks for failing in its upkeep of the park.
 Regarding these criticisms, the city department has tried to hire additional gardeners and custodians despite budget cuts.
 Another city department, Public Works, was urged by Newsom to help clean up the park, at least temporarily.

 New renovation

+The San Francisco Planning Department has initiated the Portsmouth Square Area Project to enhance the space and surrounding streets.
+A report evaluating the existing conditions and feasibility of updates was completed in December 2014.
+On October 13, 2020, the Recreation and Park Department announced that the schematic design was complete.